Is Stash a Scam Stash Invest rating

 Available Investment Vehicles

-U.S.-listed stocks and ETFs are the main building blocks for both portfolio styles.
+US-listed stocks and ETFs are the building blocks of whichever portfolio type you choose.

-Stash organizes stocks and ETFs into categories, which makes it easier to explore the market at a higher level.
-Whether you want bonds, commodities, consumer staples, healthcare, industrials, international exposure, or other themes, the app makes it easy to filter by sector, category, or theme.
+Stash groups investment products, stocks and ETFs, into specific categories, which makes it easier to get a wider view of the markets.
+Whether you want bonds, commodities, consumer staples, healthcare, industrials, or international exposure, Stash makes it simple to narrow your search.
+You can browse securities by sector, category, or theme.

-If you already know what you want, you can also search for any U.S.-listed stock or ETF directly by name.
+If you already know the name of the investment you want, you can also search directly for any U.S.-listed stock or ETF by name.

 is stash legit